elf-alchemist/wadsmoosh-archive/README.md

 If you've extracted the No Rest for the Living addon episode for Doom 2 from Doom 3: BFG Edition or the PSN or XBLA versions, make sure it's named `nerve.wad` in the `source_wads/` folder.

+In rare cases, you may need to uncheck the `source_wads/` folder's read-only status.

 ## Absolute Beginner's Guide

 1. [Download WadSmoosh](https://bitbucket.org/JPLeBreton/wadsmoosh/downloads) and extract it to a folder.